garthheff/CTF-Hints/Grep.md

 <details>
   <summary><strong>Hint #1</strong></summary>
-nmap and find website site, hostname of site can be found on website certificate
+nmap and find webservers, hostname of site can be found on website certificate
 </details>

 <details>